fulyaertay/codeceptjs-testing-portfolio-website/README.md

 ## Test Results
 I tested my portfolio website to validate CTA button clicks using Codecept JS and Mochawesome Reporter

 ![Logo](./test-results.png)

 ## Features
+- I produced 7 scenorios to validate button clicks.
+Each section has own scenorios.
+These are; Menu bar, header or jumbotron, my projects, about, get in touch and footer sections.
 - You can reach all test cases on ./tests folder
 - All test resuls are on the ./output/mochawesome.html file